 National law firm dedicated to representing asbestos cancer victims makes giving back the bedrock of its culture

 Several Simmons Hanly Conroy employees were present to accept the firm’s Corporate Philanthropy Award.
-From left, Tamara Jesse, Stephanie Elliott, Ashley Kuenstler, Medical Director Amy Fair, Assistant Managing Partner Amy Garrett and Shareholder Ted Gianaris.
+From left, Tamara Jesse, Stephanie Elliott, Ashley Kuenstler, Medical Director Amy Fair, Assistant Managing Shareholder Amy Garrett and Shareholder Ted Gianaris.

 St. Louis, MO. – Simmons Hanly Conroy, one of the nation’s largest mass tort law firms, is known for standing for its clients.
 Today, it was recognized for standing for its neighbors.

 During the St. Louis Business Journal’s second annual Corporate Philanthropy Awards, the firm was recognized as the most philanthropic midsize business in the St. Louis Metro area, locally donating more than $1.3 million and close to 1,000 volunteer hours in 2018.
-Assistant Managing Partner Amy Garrett accepted the award on behalf of the firm.
+Assistant Managing Shareholder Amy Garrett accepted the award on behalf of the firm.

 The firm’s culture of giving can be traced back to its founder, John Simmons.
 Raised in a small town, he was taught to offer a hand whenever possible.
 This philosophy became the bedrock of his law firm’s culture.
-Simmons started the firm in 1999 to give a voice to the voiceless, representing people diagnosed with mesothelioma, a rare and deadly cancer caused by asbestos.
-Today, the firm represents more mesothelioma victims than any law firm in the country
+Simmons started the mesothelioma law firm in 1999 to give a voice to the voiceless, representing people diagnosed with mesothelioma, a rare and deadly cancer caused by asbestos.
+Today, the firm represents more mesothelioma victims than any law firm in the country.

 “We’re one of the most successful plaintiffs’ firms in the country,” Simmons said.
 “It’s not only our social responsibility to share that success with others who need it – it’s something we’re passionate about doing.”